TN 44 (12-17)

 The 800# Answering Site should forward to FO via PRIORITY MDW.

 2. For Title XVI cases, if the claimant meets the criteria in SI 02004.100:

 The TSC will forward to FO via PRIORITY MDW.

 Issue an IP for up to $999 (The IP will be withheld from the next month's check).

 DO NOT ISSUE AN AOTP PAYMENT.

-Input a C-stop for the missing recurring check.
-Replacement of the original check will be dependent upon the status determined by DT.
+Input a C-Stop for the missing recurring check.
+Replacement of the original check will be dependent upon the status determined by Treasury.